University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

 You can try the following

-> A "vanilla" BLAST command line that give the basic text output from BLAST
+> A "vanilla" BLAST command line that give the basic text output from BLAST, using `blastp` for a protein query to protein db.

 ```bash
 blastp -query ~/Project_4/queries/Q967Q8.fasta -task blastp -db ~/Project_4/dbs/sprot